-The EUD is either: a personal computer (e.g., desktop, laptop); consumer device (e.g., smart phone, tablet); or a server (e.g., storage area network, network area storage, shared drives, external storage).
-It is important to keep the security of different power states in mind when using these devices.
-An EUD may operate within a secure physical environment, outside of a secure physical environment, or both inside and outside of a secure physical environment as approved by the AO.
+The EUD is either: a personal computer (e.g., desktop, laptop); consumer device (e.g., smart phone, tablet); removable media (e.g., USB, CD); or a server (e.g., storage area network, network attached storage, shared drives, external storage).
+It is important to keep the security of different power states in mind when using these devices, referenced in Section 4.2.1.
+An EUD may operate within a secure physical environment, outside of a secure physical environment as approved by the AO.

-The drives that make up a Storage Area Network (SAN) or a Network Area Storage (NAS) can be protected via the solutions presented in this CP, but that protection is provided only when the system is powered off (i.e., no solutions presented in this CP provide protection to SAN/NAS systems while the system is powered on).
-For powered on scenarios, consult the Mobile Access or Campus Wireless LAN Capability Package on the CSfC web site.
+The drives that make up a Storage Area Network (SAN) or a Network Attached Storage (NAS) can be protected via the solutions presented in this CP, but that protection is provided only when the system is powered off (i.e., no solutions presented in this CP provide protection to SAN/NAS systems while the system is powered on).
+For powered on scenarios, consult the Mobile Access or Campus Wireless Local Area Network (WLAN) CPs on the CSfC web site.